 Ayahuasca contains dimethyltryptamine, or DMT, which is illegal in Canada under the Controlled Drugs and Substances Act.
 But James says it is a medicine, not a drug.

-In Canada, several of the legal Santo Daime groups coordinate together: Ceu de Jerusalem, Ceu de Luz Davina, Ceu de Toronto and Ceu do Montreal.
-Ceu do Montreal was one of the first to receive an exemption in 2017 after its founder Jessica Rochester petitioned the Liberal government.
+In Canada, several of the legal Santo Daime groups coordinate together: Ceu de Jerusalem, Ceu de Luz Davina, and Ceu de Toronto.
+The independent Ceu do Montreal, led by founder Jessica Rochester, was one of the first to receive an exemption in 2017.
 The other groups requested exemptions after seeing her success.
 The religious exemption allows them to possess, import and use ayahuasca in ceremonies.

 James said the exemption comes as a relief to him.
 He says it will allow people to freely practice their faith without fear of being involved in a legal process. **“**And I expect that it will probably bring more people to the church.”